 - 1/2 cup chopped red onion

 - 2 Roma tomatoes , seeded and diced

 - 1 cup cucumber , seeded and diced

 - 1 teaspoon salt

-- Your favorite hot sauce, according to heat preference
+- a few dashes of your favorite hot sauce , according to heat preference

 - Combine the beans and vegetables in a large bowl.
 Whisk together the vinaigrette ingredients and pour over the mixture.
 Stir to combine.
 Refrigerate for at least 4 hours before serving.
 Enjoy as a salad, side dish or as a salsa with corn chips.

 Originally published on The Daring Gourmet Jun 8, 2016